Age-Related Macular Degeneration (AMD)

 If you have any of these symptoms, see an eye doctor as soon as possible.

 Dry AMD.
-People with this most common type may have yellow deposits, called drusen, in their macula.
+About 80% of people with age-related macular degeneration have dry AMD.
+This type causes yellow protein deposits, called drusen, in your macula.
 A few small drusen may not cause changes in your vision.
-But as they get bigger and more numerous, they might dim or distort your vision, especially when you read.
+But as they get bigger and you get more, they might dim or distort your vision, especially when you read.

-The condition causes gradual vision loss.
+Dry AMD happens slowly.
+Your vision typically gets worse over the course of several years.
 As it gets worse, the light-sensitive cells in your macula get thinner and eventually die.
 In the atrophic form, you may have blind spots in the center of your vision.
 If that gets worse, you might lose central vision.

 Wet AMD.
-This is a less common type of late-stage AMD.
+This is a less common type of late-stage age-related macular degeneration.
 It tends to cause faster vision loss.
-Unstable blood vessels grow from underneath your macula.
+Unstable blood vessels grow in your macula.
 These blood vessels leak blood and fluid into your retina, distorting your vision.
-You may also have blind spots and loss of central vision.
-These blood vessels and their bleeding can eventually form a scar, leading to permanent loss of central vision.
+You also may have blind spots and loss of central vision.
+These blood vessels and their bleeding eventually may form a scar, leading to permanent loss of central vision.

-If you have macular degeneration, you’ll need to see your eye doctor regularly and let them know whenever you notice changes in your vision.
+If you have macular degeneration, you’ll need to see your eye doctor regularly and let them know if you notice changes in your vision.

 Experts aren't sure why some people develop AMD and others don't.
 They believe that your genes and your environment may play a role.